How to have a World Class Odoo Accounting for CE?

 Despite the fact that the Odoo is having a fantastic browser based, interactive and user friendly interface, from my experience of localizing the Odoo CE Accounting features for Malaysia market, the following are the essential features to be a World Class Accounting.

 Allow flexibility to add manual foreign Exchange rate for the invoice and vendor bill, payment; and then post the forex gain/loss to the relevant account.
-Many businesses like the manual forex rate because they prefer to put buffer on the standard forex rate, but do not like to manually set up the daily exchange rate in the Odoo standard.
+Many businesses like the manual forex rate or fixed rate for a period, because they prefer to put buffer on the standard forex rate, but do not like to manually set up the daily exchange rate in the Odoo standard.